The Geometry of Sparse Analysis Regularization: Introduction

 \subsection{Previous works}

-\paragraph{Uniqueness certificate of analysis regularization} Among several theoretical issues, sufficient condition for the uniqueness of the solution set of~\cref{eq:regularization} have been extensively studied, see for instance~\cite{6380620,nam2013cosparse,2018arXiv180507682A,zhang2016one}.
+\paragraph{Uniqueness certificate of analysis regularization} Among several theoretical issues, sufficient condition for uniqueness of the solution set of~\eqref{eq:regularization} have been extensively studied, see for instance~\cite{6380620,nam2013cosparse,2018arXiv180507682A,zhang2016one,tardivel:hal-03262087}.
 Several uniqueness conditions can be proposed, where the simplest is for instance requiring $n \leq q$ and $\Phi$ having full rank: the $\ell^2$-loss term is strictly convex, and uniqueness follows from it.
 The task of studying the case when the solution set is not reduced to a singleton can be seen as rather formal since most of the time the solution set is reduced to a singleton~\cite{tibshirani2011,6380620}, but nevertheless, it exhibits interesting properties of sparse analysis regularization.
+See \cref{sec:uniqueness} for a discussion of some of these conditions.

 \paragraph{Solution set of generic convex program} Describing the geometry of the solution set in convex optimization has been a subject of intense study starting from the work of~\cite{mangasarian1988simple} and its generalization to non-smooth convex program~\cite{burke1991characterization}.
-Several extensions have proposed such as~\cite{jeyakumar1995characterizing} for pseudo-linear programs or in a different setting (minimization of concave function), \cite{mangasarian1999minimum} shows that one can describe one solution with minimal sparsity level.
+Several extensions have been proposed such as~\cite{jeyakumar1995characterizing} for pseudo-linear programs or in a different setting (minimization of concave function), \cite{mangasarian1999minimum} shows that one can describe one solution with minimal sparsity level.

 \paragraph{Representer theorems} We shall also remark that coming from the statistics community, \cite{KIMELDORF197182} (and popularized in~\cite{scholkopf2001generalized}) initiates a line of work coined as representer theorems, culminating recently in~\cite{boyer2018representer} and \cite{unser2019unifying}.
 The basic idea of these kinds of results is to show that under some assumption, one can write every element of the solution set of a convex program as a sum of elementary atoms.